 Chief Medical Officer

-James Scott, MD, FACEP served as Dean of the George Washington University School of Medicine and Health Sciences (SMHS) from July 2003 through December 2010.
+Dr. Scott is a Senior Advisor of Seed Global Health.
+He is an emergency medicine physician and professor at The George Washington University School of Medicine and Health Sciences (GWU SMHS).
+He served as Dean of GWU SMHS from July 2003 through December 2010.
 Previously, he served as residency director, Associate Dean for Graduate Medical Education, and Assistant Dean for Student Affairs in SMHS.
 Since stepping down as Dean, Dr. Scott has dedicated his time to the education of medical students in Sub-Saharan Africa.
-He is one of the lead faculty on the Medical Education Partnership Initiative, the first large scale, US government sponsored project aimed at increasing the quantity and quality of doctors on that continent.
+He is one of the lead faculty on the Medical Education Partnership Initiative, the first large scale, US government sponsored project aimed at increasing the quantity and quality of doctors in Africa.
 As Dean, Dr. Scott founded the Medical Humanities program at the GW SMHSH, a program of community service for the medical school, and in collaboration with Physicians for Peace, he established surgery, pediatric and obstetrics and gynecology residency programs in Eritrea as an attempt to reverse the “brain drain” of physicians from the developing world.

 Fitzhugh Mullan, MD